 Also of interest is that Hartsdale has more people living here who work in computers and math than 95% of the places in the US.

-Despite being a small town, Hartsdale has a lot of people using the train to get to and from work every day.
-Most of these people on the train are using it to get to good jobs in other cities.
+In Hartsdale, a lot of people use the train to get to work every day though Hartsdale is a relatively small town.
+Those that ride the train are primarily traveling out of town to good jobs in other cities.

 Hartsdale is an extremely ethnically-diverse town.
 The people who call Hartsdale home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Hartsdale residents report their race to be White, followed by Asian.
 Hartsdale also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 11.19% of the town’s residents.
-Important ancestries of people in Hartsdale include Irish, German, Russian, and Polish.
+People of Hispanic or Latino origin account for 12.14% of the town’s residents.
+Important ancestries of people in Hartsdale include Polish, Italian, Irish, German, and Eastern European.